 Click here to learn more.

-A scratching dog shares his misery with everyone.
+dog shares his misery with everyone.
 There is no escaping the jingling of his tags as he scratches or the foul smell of infected skin.
 Between painful pet and owner irritation, there are few things more uncomfortable for both dog and human.

 Unfortunately, there is no magic cure.